catalyst-cloud/catalystcloud-docs/source/network.rst

 .. code-block:: bash

- $ neutron router-list
+ $ openstack router list
- $ neutron subnet-list
+ $ openstack subnet list

 To find the Tenant ID, Router ID and Router IP Address you can issue the following command using the name of the router you found previously:

 .. code-block:: bash

- $ neutron router-show example-router +-----------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
+ $ openstack router show example-router +-----------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
  | Field                 | Value                                                                                                                                                                                      |
  +-----------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+